Smart tags

 When adding a Smart Tag, the Country Option requires a country code Value specified in ISO-3166 format.
 A list of countries and their corresponding ISO-3166 code can be found here.

 You can invert any condition to include people who do not match the specified condition.
 Change the green tick to a red cross.
 Smart tags can contain combinations of inclusive and inverted conditions.
-For example, the following conditions match all married Address Book contacts AND anyone that does NOT have an 'Attended marriage course' key date.
+For example, the following conditions match all married Address Book contacts AND anyone who does NOT have an 'Attended marriage course' key date.

 Having added conditions, click Save to be taken to the tag View to see the results:

 You can return to the tag View at any time from the Tags section of the module.
 The View is divided into three tabs: People, Conditions and Snapshots.
-From here, you can easily communicate with tagged people and the Advanced Search can be used to filter further by other Tags and even Invert tag results to see a list of those "Not in" the tag.
+From here, you can easily communicate with tagged people, and the Advanced Search can be used to filter further by other Tags and even Invert tag results to see a list of those "Not in" the tag.
 You can also View demographics for those in the Tag.

 In the Snapshots tab, note that you can view a graphical representation of the changes over time of the tag membership.
 On the 1st of each month, a snapshot is automatically recorded for you, recording how many people were in the tag, allowing you to see trends over time.
 You can filter the results by the number of Dates and the Ending month/year.
-Multisite customers can also filter by Site:
+Multi-site customers can also filter by Site:

 As you can see, Smart Tags are incredibly powerful and versatile.
 They enable you to drill down and identify those whose data matches even the most elaborate list of conditions.
 Smart Tags (and Fixed Tags) are ideal for targeted communications and report filtering.